Battle of Hainan Island: Communist preparations

-By late-1949, the PRC was looking forward to finishing the war by capturing the islands constituting the ROC's remaining strongholds.
-These tasks were difficult as the ROC retained superior naval and air forces; the Communist navy only began to form in the summer with the defection of ROC ships.
+By late 1949, the PRC was looking forward to finishing the war by capturing the islands constituting the ROC's remaining strongholds.
+These tasks were difficult as the ROC retained superior naval and air forces; the communist navy only began to form in the summer with the capture of ROC ships.
 The PRC was unprepared; the invasions of the islands of Kinmen in October and Dengbu in November failed.
 The invasion of Hainan was deferred.
 In January 1950, Mao Zedong approved the invasion while in the Soviet Union for a state visit; he likely sought a victory to impress his hosts.

-The Fourth Field Army of the People's Liberation Army was tasked with the invasion.
+The Fourth Field Army of the People's Liberation Army (PLA) was tasked with the invasion.
 It was deployed to the Leizhou Peninsula in Guangdong, across the Qiongzhou Strait from Hainan.
 The subordinate 15th Corps, led by General Deng Hua, would participate in the cross-strait invasion.
 The defeat at Kinmen led to greater preparations.

 Planning for the invasion occurred in the winter of 1949–1950.
-Wang Guoxing and Ma Baishan travelled through ROC-held territory to Communist Beijing in the fall of 1949; they were in the city for the proclamation of the People's Republic of China.
+Wang Guoxing and Ma Baishan travelled through ROC-held territory to communist-held Beijing in the fall of 1949; they were in the city for the proclamation of the People's Republic of China.
 The Hainan delegation conferred with the PRC's military leadership before returning south in the wake of the PRC's advance.
-They arriving in time to attend the final invasion planning meeting in February 1950 which was attended by both Hainanese and PLA officers.
-Ma relayed Feng's suggestion that the attack from the north be made of pincer movements rather than a frontal assault on - and battle of attrition for - Haikou.
+They arrived in time to attend the final invasion planning meeting in February 1950 which was attended by both Hainanese and PLA officers.
+Ma relayed Feng's suggestion that the attack from the north be made of pincer movements rather than a frontal assault on – and battle of attrition for – Haikou.

 The Communist Southern Branch Party Bureau ordered the HIC to prepare and distribute currency in preparation for the PRC's invasion of Hainan.
-The currency would be issued to invading PLA troops to purchase supplies on Hainan; the wider distribution and usage would help tie the island to the PRC economy.
-The HIC responded by issuing war bonds in the winter and spring of 1949-1950; this instigated a final suppression campaign by the ROC.
+The currency would be issued to invading PLA troops to purchase supplies on Hainan; the wider distribution and usage would help tie the island to the PRC's economy.
+The HIC responded by issuing war bonds in the winter and spring of 1949–1950; this instigated a final suppression campaign by the ROC.
 Chen Jitang, the ROC governor of Hainan, also attempted to issue currency around the same time; this failed in part due to a lack of support from the ROC government.

 The invasion was preceded by three months of training with Soviet assistance.
 Training included swimming and the operation of sail and motor boats.

 The invasion was postponed by a few weeks on Soviet advice, who believed the winds would then be more favourable for junks.
 On the other hand, the main landings in April and May were unable to take advantage of favourable winter winds.